swcarpentry/managing-research-software-projects/all.md

 >
 > 1. As learners arrive,
 >     ask them to connect to the network
->     and check that they have software installed
+>     and check that they have software installed.
-> 2. Remind everyone of the Code of Conduct
+> 2. Remind everyone of the Code of Conduct.
-> 3. Circulate the sign-in sheet and photo release form
+> 3. Circulate the sign-in sheet and photo release form.
-> 4. Distribute sticky notes
+> 4. Distribute sticky notes.
-> 5. Debug remaining software installation problems
+> 5. Debug remaining software installation problems.
->     *   If someone can't get software working,
->         pair them with someone who has it working
+>     *   If someone can't get software working, pair them with someone who has it working.
-> 6. Remind learners of the workshop's goals and schedule
+> 6. Remind learners of the workshop's goals and schedule.
-> 7. Remind helpers to mingle as well as answer questions
+> 7. Remind helpers to mingle as well as answer questions.
 >
-> Questions?
+> Questions or suggestions?
 Email help@software-carpentry.org.
 {: .callout}

 > ## Create a Setup Checklist
 >
 > 1. Write a short point-form checklist describing the things you do
->     when setting up a new machine for development.
+>     when setting up a new machine to do development on your project.
->     What do you install?
->     What needs to be configured?
 >
-> 2. Look over your checklist.
->     How many of these steps can be automated using shell scripts or other small programs?
+> 2. How many of the steps in your checklist can be automated using shell scripts or other small programs?
 >
-> 3. Look over your checklist.
->     How will newcomers using it know if they have completed a step correctly?
+> 3. How will newcomers know if they have completed the steps in the checklist correctly?
 {: .challenge}

 {% include links.md %}